binarykitchen/videomail-for-ninja-forms/README.md

 ## Options

-Also comes with many options you can configure yourself such as duration, width, audio on/off and much more.
+That new recordable video field comes with many options you can configure yourself such as duration, width, audio on/off and much more.

 ## Whitelisting